505 Application of Student Policy Manual

 10. According to the Iowa Administrative Rules of Special Education: “Beginning not later than the first IEP to be in effect when the child turns 14, or younger if determined appropriate by the IEP team, and updated annually, thereafter, the IEP must include: a.
 Appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and, where appropriate, independent living skills; and b.
 The transition services, including courses of study, needed to assist the child in reaching those goals.”
 Prior to special education student’s graduation, the IEP team will determine whether the graduation criteria have been met.
 The superintendent may provide a certificate of completion/attendance to those students receiving special education services who do not complete 4-3-3-3 based on their IEP.
 Students who receive a certificate of completion/attendance remain eligible for special education services until they reach the maximum age of twenty-one.

 11. Core diploma: A core diploma will be available for individual students, recommended and approved by the administration.
-The core diploma will require earning 40 credits for graduation (8 English/LA, 6 Social Studies, 6 Science, 6 Math, 3 Physical Education, 1 Financial Foundations, 1 Personal Wellness, 1 21st Century Skills, 1 Leadership and Service, 1 Fine Arts, 2 Career Technical, and 4 Elective which can include work credit).
+The core diploma will require earning 40 credits for graduation (8 English/LA, 6 Social Studies, 6 Science, 6 Math, 1 Personal Finance, 3 Physical Education, 1 Financial Foundations, 1 Personal Wellness, 1 21st Century Skills, 1 Leadership and Service, 1 Fine Arts, 2 Career Technical, and 3 Elective which can include work credit).
 The core diploma offers a different graduation pathway for those individuals facing life events or not planning to attend a four year college following graduation.
 This diploma is accepted by junior colleges and the Armed Forces, but is not currently accepted by four year postsecondary schools.
 This diploma is only available to students approved by the administration.

 12. At graduation, seniors with a GPA of 3.50 or higher will be awarded a gold seal indicating the student “Graduated with Honors.”
 Seniors with a GPA of 3.0 - 3.49 will be awarded a silver seal indicating the student “Graduated with Recognition.”